GraphicsAndroid65/Plug-Point_website/README.md

 # Features
 1. Find Charging Stations Nearby Stations:
 - Quickly locate the nearest charging stations to your current location.
--Route Planning: Plan your trips with ease by finding charging stations along your route.
+- Route Planning: Plan your trips with ease by finding charging stations along your route.
--Station Information: Get detailed information about each charging station, including availability, pricing, and charging speeds.
+- Station Information: Get detailed information about each charging station, including availability, pricing, and charging speeds.

 2. Secure Payment Options Credit/Debit Card:
 - Pay securely using your credit or debit card.
--Digital Wallet: Use your favorite digital wallet for quick and easy payments.
+- Digital Wallet: Use your favorite digital wallet for quick and easy payments.
--Bank Transfer: Transfer funds directly from your bank account.
+- Bank Transfer: Transfer funds directly from your bank account.

-3. User-Friendly Interface
+3. User-Friendly Interface Responsive Design:
-Responsive Design: The website is fully responsive and works seamlessly on all devices, including desktops, tablets, and smartphones.
+- The website is fully responsive and works seamlessly on all devices, including desktops, tablets, and smartphones.

-Interactive Map: An interactive map allows users to visualize the locations of charging stations in real-time.
+- Interactive Map: An interactive map allows users to visualize the locations of charging stations in real-time.

-Customer Reviews: Read reviews from other EV owners to make informed decisions about where to charge your vehicle.
+- Customer Reviews: Read reviews from other EV owners to make informed decisions about where to charge your vehicle.

-4. About Plug Point
+4. About Plug Point:
-Learn more about the mission and vision of Plug Point, and meet the team behind the platform.
+- Learn more about the mission and vision of Plug Point, and meet the team behind the platform.

-Discover how Plug Point is contributing to a cleaner and greener future by promoting the adoption of electric vehicles and renewable energy.
+- Discover how Plug Point is contributing to a cleaner and greener future by promoting the adoption of electric vehicles and renewable energy.

 5. Sign In/Sign Up
-Create an account to access personalized features, such as saving favorite stations and viewing charging history.
+- Create an account to access personalized features, such as saving favorite stations and viewing charging history.

-Existing users can sign in to manage their accounts and payments.
+- Existing users can sign in to manage their accounts and payments.

 # Technologies Used
 - Frontend: HTML, CSS (Tailwind CSS), JavaScript